MinecraftForge/Documentation/rendering/modelblock.md

 return new BlockState(this, SNOWY, POWERED);
 ```

-Similarly, in your mod you'll need to modify `getActualState` to properly get the powered state of your block, but that will be left as an excercise for the reader.
+Similarly, in your mod you'll need to modify `getActualState` to properly get the powered state of your block, but that will be left as an exercise for the reader.
 Consider it practice!

 We can no longer rely on the vanilla machinery figuring out right way to map our properties to JSON strings, so we'll have to give it a hand.
 In our client proxy, we'll create a custom `StateMap`, using `StateMap.Builder` that ignores our `POWERED` state and tells the game to use that `StateMapper` when looking up the model for our block.
-Fortunately for us, this is a common case in vanilla as well so there is a handy set of utilities availible to us in the form of `StateMap` and `StateMap.Builder`.
+Fortunately for us, this is a common case in vanilla as well so there is a handy set of utilities available to us in the form of `StateMap` and `StateMap.Builder`.
 `StateMap.Builder`s are used to build new `StateMap`s (well, you could manually construct one but really, why would you?).
 Creating one is dead simple: the constructor takes no arguments, so all we need to do is